2017–18 Australian region cyclone season: Tropical Cyclone Linda

-On 11 March, satellite imagery showed that atmospheric convection was persisting around a low-level circulation centre, that had developed on 160°E to the southwest of the Solomon Islands.
-The system was subsequently classified as Tropical Low 21U by the BoM and Tropical Disturbance 10F by the FMS later that day.
-Over the next couple of days, the system gradually developed further as it moved southwards into the Coral Sea, through an area of warm sea surface temperatures of about 29–30 C and low to moderate vertical wind shear.

 On 11 March, the Fiji Meteorological Service reported that Tropical Disturbance 10F had developed about 85 km to the southwest of Rennell and Bellona Province of the Solomon Islands.
 The system was poorly organised, with atmospheric convection displaced to the east of the low-level circulation centre.
 On the morning of 12 March, following some mild strengthening, the JTWC upgraded the disturbance to a tropical depression, and the Bureau of Meteorology assigned the system the tropical low designation 21U.
 Late the same day, the JTWC assessed the system to be producing gale-force winds, and upgraded it to tropical storm status on the Saffir–Simpson scale.
 The storm moved generally southwards and entered the Australian region at 10:00 AEST on 13 March.
 Despite being exposed to generally unfavourable atmospheric conditions for tropical cyclone development, the tropical low strengthened into a category 1 tropical cyclone on the Australian scale six hours later.
 The storm was named "Linda", and was the first tropical cyclone in the Eastern Region for the 2017–18 season.
 Tropical Cyclone Linda attained its peak intensity at 22:00 AEST 13 March, with 75 km/h 10-minute sustained winds, 95 km/h one-minute sustained winds, and a minimum atmospheric pressure of 993 hPa.